Supportive living guide

-Under this legislation, the province investigates suspected abuse of adults receiving government funded care services, and all suspected incidents of abuse must be reported and investigated.
+Under this legislation, the province investigates suspected abuse of adults receiving government funded care services.
+All suspected incidents of abuse must be reported and investigated.

 If you have a concern about abuse or the safety of adults in publicly funded care facilities, contact us.